Technical Information: Atlas Helicopter

 The structural model is a linear finite-element model based on classical engineering beam theory.
 Composite analysis methods are used to generate accurate structural properties and failure characteristics of the carbon fibre tubes.
 During the course of the human-powered ornithopter project extensive structural testing was performed on representative tubular specimens in order to fine-tune the model.
-This gives us the capability of predicting structural deformation and failure to within 5% accuracy, which will result in a structure that is only just as heavy as it needs to be.
+This gave us the capability, at the outset of the project, of predicting structural deformation and failure to within 5% accuracy, resulting in a structure that is only just as heavy as it needs to be.
 The image below shows structural failure testing during the summer of 2009.

 Finally, a gradient-based optimizer is used to navigate the design space and find a solution that truly results in minimum required power.
 The optimizer is able to evaluate the trade-off between the benefit of extra rotor diameter and the extra structural weight, or the benefit of wire bracing versus the extra aerodynamic drag, all while considering the aerodynamic efficiency and nearly a dozen different failure modes.
 The combined aero-structural model can evaluate a complete helicopter design in 0.1 to 15 seconds depending on the fidelity of the chosen model.
 This allows rapid design optimization that can be completed on the order of minutes instead of days.

 The rotors were constructed in a similar fashion to those of the Gossamer Albatross, a human-powered aircraft that crossed the English Channel in 1979.
 The main spar is a carbon fiber tube, whose structural weight is reduced through the use of wire bracing to share the lift loads.
 The airfoils are constructed with expanded polystyrene foam with balsa wood cap strips on the top and bottom.
 The rotor is then covered with an incredibly thin sheet of Mylar plastic film, making the whole rotor transparent.
-The images below shows the structure of the Snowbird wing along side the even lighter wing of the Gossamer Albatross.
+The images above show the structure of the Atlas rotors along side the Gossamer Albatross.

-Todd Reichert is the pilot selected to fly the Atlas.
-Todd is a national-level speed skater and competitive athlete in the world of human-powered streamlined vehicles.
-His piloting background, as well as his experience flying the Snowbird human-powered ornithopter make him well suited for the job.
+Todd Reichert was the pilot selected to fly the Atlas.
+Todd was a national-level speed skater and competitive athlete in the world of human-powered streamlined vehicles.
+His piloting background, as well as his experience flying the Snowbird human-powered ornithopter made him well suited for the job.